zcattacz/PJON_wiki/Troubleshooting.md

 * Many failed receptions.
 * Many CRC detected mistakes.

-You are probably near the maximum distance range of your system, A small capacitor can be a good solution to filter 0s that should be 1s and / or you can higher the transmission power.
+You are probably near the maximum distance range of your system, A small capacitor can be a good solution to filter 0s that should be 1s and / or you can higher transmission power.

 ***